How to Find Wholesale Suppliers for Your Vintage Booth Business

 Do I really need a business license to buy wholesale?

 Yes, for most legitimate wholesalers.
 While platforms like Faire may allow browsing without one, you’ll need proper documentation to place orders.
-Some suppliers accept a vendor booth contract as proof of business.
+Some suppliers accept a vendor booth contract as proof of a business relationship.

 What’s a reasonable minimum order quantity (MOQ)?